Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 Anyone who has been riding for a while would most likely be lying if they said that they have never been scared on a horse.

 If you are a riding instructor, especially if you teach beginners, learning how to help a fearful student is a must-have skill.
 It takes time and patience.
-I'm sharing some thoughts on what has helped me with it over the years in hopes that it might help others.
+I'm sharing some thoughts on what has helped me over the years in hopes that it will help others.

 When dealing with a thousand-pound animal with its own brain, it doesn't matter how well you think you know them.
 Sometimes, they react instinctively despite all their training, which can be difficult for new riders to understand.